ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 svc.fit(X_train, y_train)
 ```

 It takes 26.57 Seconds to train the classifier.
-I finally got test accuracy of 99.1%.
+I finally got a test accuracy of 99.1%.

 ### Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+We have to deal now with images coming from a front-facing camera on a car.
+We need to extract from these full-resolution images some sub-regions and check if they contains a car or not.
+To extract subregions of the image I used a sliding window approach.
+It is important to minimize the number of subregions used in order to improve the performane and avoid looking for cars where we know they cannot be (for example in the sky).

+For each subregions we need to compute the feature vector and send to to the classifier, that will predict if there is a car or not in the images.The function find_cars is able to both extract features and make predictions by computing the HOG transform only once. and then can be sub-sampled to get all of its overlaying windows.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?